Florin-Catalin-ANDREI/NeuralNetwork/README.md

    To import MNIST database I use the **library mnist_reader_less.hpp**.
 This import is done by the function **read_dataset()**, belonging to this library.
 This library can be downloaded from here: https://github.com/wichtounet/mnist/blob/master/README.rst .
 It was created by **Baptiste Wicht**: https://github.com/wichtounet

- As a source of documentation I used **Neural Networks and Deep Learning** - Michael Nielsen
+ As a source of documentation I mainly used the book **Neural Networks and Deep Learning** - Michael Nielsen

  Algorithm structure: